SAT Test Prep

 SAT or ACT?

-Juniors and sophomores should weigh the pros and cons of the SAT and ACT to determine which test could better showcase their strengths.
-We can help you decide the best course of action by sending us your child’s PSAT, SAT, and/or ACT or Pre-ACT scores.
+Students should weigh the pros and cons of the SAT and ACT to determine which test could better showcase their strengths.
+We can help you decide the best course of action by including your child’s PSAT, SAT, ACT, and Pre-ACT scores in the registration.
 We can provide an analysis of your child’s tests scores and administer diagnostic tests, the results of which can guide you on the right steps forward.

 SAT PrepSAT Reading & Writing